sirech/lock/README.md

 ## Why?

-This is born out of [CircleCI](https://circleci.com/) running multiple pipelines at the same time due to [Dependabot](https://dependabot.com/) updates.
+It's born out of [CircleCI](https://circleci.com/) running multiple pipelines at the same time due to [Dependabot](https://dependabot.com/) updates.
 This in the end would cause `docker-compose` to be run multiple times in parallel, which seems to cause some timeout errors.
-This way, everybody should wait their turn.
+Now, everybody should wait for their turn.

 ## How to build it